zella/rx-process2/README.md

 	Single<byte[]> stdout = builder.asStdOutSingle();

 Returns set of "callback "streams, all streams except waitDone - hot.
 Subscription to `waitDone`	strart the process.
 You can push to stdin.
-More on javadoc:
+More on javadoc or see tests:

 	PreparedStreams streams = builder.asStdInOut();